Lall-091/sql-docs/docs/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups.md

 The time required for synchronization depends on how far the secondary database was behind the primary database at the start of the session.
 This delta is measured by the number of log records initially received from the primary replica, the work load on the primary database, and the speed of the instance host of the secondary replica.

-Synchronous operation is maintained in the following manner:
+#### The transaction process

+In synchronous commit mode, transactions are committed to both replicas in this order:

-1. On receiving a transaction from a client, the primary replica writes the log for the transaction to the transaction log and concurrently sends the log record to the secondary replicas.
+1. The primary replica receives a transaction from a client.

+1. The primary replica writes the record to the transaction log and concurrently sends the log record to the secondary replicas.

-2. Once a log record is written to the transaction log of the primary database, the transaction can be undone only if there is a failover at this point to a secondary that did not receive the log.
-The primary replica waits for confirmation from the synchronous-commit secondary replica.
+   Once a log record is written to the transaction log of the primary database, the transaction can be undone only if there is a failover to a secondary that did not receive the log.

+1. The primary replica waits for confirmation from the synchronous-commit secondary replica.

-3. The secondary replica hardens the log and returns an acknowledgment to the primary replica.
+1. The secondary replica hardens the log and returns an acknowledgment to the primary replica.

-4. On receiving the confirmation from the secondary replica, the primary replica finishes the commit processing and sends a confirmation message to the client.
+1. The primary replica finishes the commit processing and sends a confirmation message to the client.

-#### Synchronous-commit time out
+#### Synchronous-commit timeout

 If a synchronous-commit secondary replica times out without confirming that it has hardened the log, the following actions happen in the availability group: